Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Standard Hide Ship GUI toggle on Throttle will still work as a override (if needed).

+### DisableHUDinWarp [Value 1 or 0] ###
+- Automatically disabling of the Ship HUD when jumping from one system to another (Witchspace).

+- Set to 1 to disable HUD, 0 to enable HUD.

+- Standard Hide Ship GUI toggle on Throttle will still work as a override (if needed).

 ` `
 ## -> PRIMARY/SECONDARY FIRE CONTROL ##
 ### combinePriSecFire [Value 1 or 0] ###